 Issue #1 of Quality Improvement Series

-The approach to Quality Assurance and Performance Improvement (QAPI) in healthcare organizations has undergone an evolution and transformation over time.
+WHY: The approach to Quality Assurance and Performance Improvement (QAPI) in healthcare organizations has undergone an evolution and transformation over time.
 The goals, however, are the same: safe delivery of high quality healthcare; a sound monitoring and evaluation process against evidence based standards of care; and improved outcomes.
 The intent of this first issue in a series of Try This:® Quality Improvement is to familiarize the reader with the terms, principles, and approaches to improving quality and performance in the practice setting - with a focus on care for the elderly.
 Subsequent issues will focus on improving relevant clinical initiatives as they pertain to older adults.

 BEST APPROACH: The quality evolution has transformed the manner in which monitoring and evaluation are conducted within health care orga-nizations.
 Current methodologies reflect the movement from Quality Assurance to Quality Improvement.
 While Quality Assurance programs focused on the products or outputs of processes with an emphasis on inspection and quality control, Quality Improve-ment gives front line staff a voice at the table and an opportunity to improve care.
 Performance Improvement focuses on performance within a healthcare organization relative to clinical or non-clinical processes or outcomes.
 Some former quality terminology such as “CQI” (Continuous Quality Improvement) and “TQM” (Total Quality Management) both endorsed and embraced the principles of QAPI.
 Regardless of terminology, regulatory requirements at the federal and state level increasingly foster the need to improve safety, care, and efficiency while decreasing cost and utilization within our healthcare delivery models.